-Texas and 31 other states (over 86 percent of responding states') provide beneficiaries with 30 or more days from notification to appeal the decision to enroll them in the FFS PRR program.
-Specifically, Texas allows beneficiaries 90 days to appeal upon receiving notification of PRR enrollment.
+Virginia and 31 other states (over 86 percent of responding states[†]) provide beneficiaries with 30 or more days from notification to appeal the decision to enroll them in the FFS PRR program.
+Specifically, Virginia allows beneficiaries 30 days to appeal upon receiving notification of PRR enrollment.
 Five programs (almost 14 percent) provide beneficiaries with less than 30 days to appeal the decision.

-If a Texas beneficiary chooses to appeal, the beneficiary is enrolled in the PRR program during the appeals process if he or she does not appeal within 10 days of notification.
-Thirty-two percent of states follow this practice.
+If a Virginia beneficiary chooses to appeal, he or she is not enrolled in the PRR program during the appeals process.
+Fifty-three percent of states follow this practice.